safronovMaksimV/MaksimTestApp/README.md

 # Codewars Challenge Android App

 This Android application is a demonstration of architecture, design patterns, and usage of Android UI components.
 The app utilizes the Codewars API (https://dev.codewars.com/#rest-api).
+The application has been designed with future expansion in mind as typical app with Bottom NavBar and other common features, which can be implemented in the future.

 ## Screens